MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `last [day of the week] in [month` - Selects the last day of the week in a specific month.
 For example, Memorial Day could be selected by using the keyphrase `last Monday in May`.

-  -`[number] months ago` The months ago keyword lets you select a relative date, n months before the current date.
+  - `[number] months ago` The months ago keyword lets you select a relative date, n months before the current date.
 For example, if today is January 5, 2022, then using `3 months ago` would select the date October 5, 2021.

 - **Yearly Dates** Yearly keyphrases let you select a specific day of in the current, previous, or following year.